petelah/insta-sign/readme.md

 ## Features

 * Sign in with instagram or facebook account
-* Auto generate qr codes
+* Auto generate qr codes - coming soon
-* Gain followers
+* Gain followers when people sign into your venue or business
 * Capture emails for future marketing
+* Admin panel for approving businesses and dumping the db

 <!-- WW -->